Dealing with Discovery Klingons

 The Klingons, however, vanished after Discovery's second season.
 They were conspicuously absent from seasons 3 and 4 and also from Strange New Worlds season 1, which is clearly set in the same reimagined universe.
 Klingons did appear repeatedly in Lower Decks seasons 1-3, as well as in season 1 of Prodigy.
 Both animated series exclusively show classic Klingons, which is a no-brainer, considering that their visuals are firmly based on classic production design, with only insignificant exceptions.

 This leaves Star Trek Picard as a series that might have shown Discovery Klingons.
 It was always clear that "Worf looks like Worf", as showrunner Terry Matalas promised on April 6, 2022, especially considering that Michael Dorn had announced he would not want to wear the new make-up.
 Season 3 accordingly features an aged "classic" Worf.
-But so far, as of early 2023, no other Klingon of any kind has appeared on the show.
+But no other Klingon of any kind appear on the show.

 Options